-Although the NFA is performing market regulation services on behalf of certain future exchanges and swap execution facilities, investors should still remain aware.
-Despite virtual currencies, including Bitcoin, being traded on regulated future exchanges, the NFA stresses such scenarios do not imply that underlying virtual currency markets are being regulated in any way or form.
+Although the NFA is performing market regulation services on behalf of certain futures exchanges and swap execution facilities, investors should still remain aware.
+Despite virtual currencies, including Bitcoin, being traded on regulated futures exchanges, the NFA stresses such scenarios do not imply that underlying virtual currency markets are being regulated in any way or form.

 Crypto investment advisors that have recently incorporated should be aware that given their predominant asset class, they must not only comply with the disclosure requirement above but also potentially file Form PQR as they would be categorized as Commodity Pool Operators from a regulatory standpoint.

 Our SS&C Regulatory Solutions team is here to help your organization meet reporting requirements with minimum cost and disruption.

 NFA Investor Advisory—Futures on Virtual Currencies Including Bitcoin – December 1, 2017